 - In an interview regarding "Twilight of the Apprentice", Dave Filoni stated that all of the Inquisitors are now dead.
 Whether or not he means all of the Inquisitors present at Malachor or the entire organization is unknown.

-- An Arm and a Leg: After being introduced to the Inquisitors, Vader cuts off one of their arms each except for the Grand Inquisitor's to teach them loss, just as he had.
+- An Arm and a Leg: After being introduced to the Inquisitors, Vader removes parts from each of their bodies, such as hands, arms, and eyes, except for the Grand Inquisitor's, in order to teach them loss, just as he had learned it.

 - Asskicking Equals Authority: Implicitly, rank is tied to ability.
 After the death of the Grand Inquisitor, the Seventh Sister comments that they've been searching for the Jedi responsible, presumably to take his place by bringing them in.